 41 bis Quai de la Loire, 75019.

-Found on the quieter stretch of the canal, you can combine excellent pizzas and organic wine at this friendly bar-restaurant.
+Found on the quieter stretch of the canal, you can combine excellent pizzas and organic wine at the friendly bar-restaurant Café Odilon.
 It also has one of the best terraces around for watching the sunset, so come early to stake out a spot.

 16 Quai de la Marne, 75019.

-The high end of the canal, and technically on the branch that becomes the Canal Saint-Denis, this relaxed venue waterside venue in the Parc de la Villette is worth a detour.
+The high end of the canal, and technically on the branch that becomes the Canal Saint-Denis, the relaxed waterside venue À La Folie in the Parc de la Villette is worth a detour.
 It boasts a massive terrace as well as a restaurant, club, and events like a pétanque tournament in the summer.

 Parc de La Villette, Folie L2, 26 Avenue Corentin Cariou, 75019.